-The lambda expression supplied to launch() runs asynchronously with respect to
+The lambda expression supplied to launch() runs asynchronously with respect to the caller, even if the caller is on the thread identified by the dispatcher that you provided to launch().

 Let's go back to our original coroutines sample:

 '''

 import kotlinx.coroutines.

 fun main() {

 GlobalScope.launch(Dispatchers.Main) {

 println("This is executed before the delay")

 stallForTime()

 println("This is executed after the delay")

 }

 println("This is executed immediately")

 }

 suspend fun stallForTime() {

 withContext(Dispatchers.Default) {

 delay(2000L)

 }

 }

 '''